St Winifred’s Catholic Primary School

 Following normal reminders for children to keep to the rules, children only move through the steps by choosing to continue breaking the rules.
 Remind them they have a choice at each step.

 The playground needs to be a safe place for everyone; high standards of behaviour are expected in the playground.
-Any form of fighting is unacceptable – ‘play fighting’ often leads to real fighting and will not be allowed.
-Unwanted physical or verbal behaviour in the playground carries the following sanctions:

 What happens when the unwanted behaviour persists?

 The school’s Safeguarding Policy is followed if the school believes the behaviour under review gives cause to suspect a child is suffering, or is likely to suffer significant harm.
-The result of this will instigate a multi agency assessment.
+The result of this will instigate a multi-agency assessment.

 The ultimate sanction is exclusion, which the Head Teacher might decide is appropriate for very serious incidents.
 In the first instance exclusions will be for a fixed-term, but persistent offences of a serious nature might lead to permanent exclusion.
 Further details of the procedures to be followed related to exclusions are contained in DfE documentation on Exclusion

-H) ADDITIONAL BEHAVIOUR SUPPORT OPTIONS
+I) ADDITIONAL BEHAVIOUR SUPPORT OPTIONS

 As part of creating the most effective Individual Behaviour Plan to support the child, the school has recourse to a range of optional additional support strategies.
 The objective is to create a tailored plan that meets the specific needs of each child who is demonstrating persistent behaviour difficulties.